 Potential Side Effects and Precautions

-Lavender is generally considered safe for most people when used appropriately.
+It is generally considered safe for most people when used appropriately.
 However, some individuals may experience skin irritation or allergic reactions when using lavender essential oil.
 It's essential to dilute the oil properly and perform a patch test before applying it to the skin.
-Pregnant women should consult a healthcare professional before using lavender, as some compounds in lavender oil may have hormonal effects.

 Lemon Balm